psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 photometric monitoring can be done manually, and the manual mode is well equipped for said use case, it is not the primary use case for the manual mode.

-The user uses the Opihi instrument to take images of asteroids.
-They then specify the location of the asteroid using a GUI (usually with help from comparing it to a reference image).
-An astrometric solution can convert the asteroid's pixel location to an on-sky location, and using previous observations, its path across the sky can be determined.
+The user uses the Opihi instrument to take images of an asteroid.
+Then they specify the location of the asteroid using a GUI (usually with help from comparing their image to a reference image).
+An astrometric solution can convert the asteroid's pixel location to an on-sky location.
+Then by utilizing previous observations, its path across the sky can be determined.
 This information is used to properly point the IRTF telescope to the desired asteroid target.

 We present the procedure for operating OpihiExarata in its manual mode, please also reference the GUI figure provided for reference.
 We also summarize